bugsnag/maze-runner/docs/features/Commands.md

   Maze::Server.commands.add command
 ```

-How commands are formed is governed by the contract formed between the Cumuber scenarios and test fixture.
+How commands are formed is governed by the contract formed between the Cucumber scenarios and test fixture.

 Each time a command is added, two additional fields are automatically set:
 - `:uuid` - a UUID for the command.